 - Computer maintenance.

 - Seniors will keep service logs.
 Logs will be checked at monthly meetings and one or two days before the end of each marking period.
-Totals for each marking period will be recorded by Mr. Elert.
+Totals for each marking period will be recorded by Mr. Elert or Ms. Mosley.
 Log entries should contain the following information …

 - Date and period of service.

-- A one sentence description of what was done.
+- A brief description of what was done.

 St. Joseph's College High School Poster Session

 - Students in this class must participate in this event.

 - Register online during your January meeting with your supervising teacher.